chiralcourses/HRT/content/courses/syllabus/_index.md

 weight: 1
 ---

 ## Course Description
 This course will give students a foundation in research principles and practice, mainly applied to public health.
 In addition, we will have weekly lectures covering various topics, including research methodology, data collection methods, statistics, R programming, data visualization(human perception, color theory, principles of visual design), etc.

 We will also have weekly hands-on laboratory sessions in which students will have the opportunity to put the lecture material into practice

 ## Course Objectives
 - Provides fundamentals of research methodology concepts.
+- Understanding of the basic data collection principles.
+- Literature database search, literature review and documentation.
+- Research proposal writing and ethical approval process.
+- Use of data collection tools and data management strategies.
+- Statistics: the language of research.
 - Provides a solid understanding of data analysis workflow in the field of health sciences.
-- Understanding of the basic programming concept using R programming in the health research perspective
+- Understanding of the basic programming concept using R programming in the health research perspective.
-- Understanding of the essential health data analysis workflow
+- Understanding of the essential health data analysis workflow.
-- How to import and clean data using Pandas(A data management package built with Python)
-- How to formulate a research question
-- How to analyze health data
-- How to visualize data using R
-- How to analyze and visualize geospatial data using R
+- Data management with dplyr(A R package for data management)
+- Data visualization with ggplot2(A R package for data visualization)
 - Understanding and interpreting data using descriptive statistics with R
 - Understanding and interpreting data using inferential statistics with R
 - Building and evaluating regressing model using R
 - Building and evaluating classification model using R

+## Benifits and Rewards
+- Solid understanding of basic health research methodology
+- Based on the performance students will be given Research Assistantship(RA) oppurtunities to conduct research with CHIRAL Bangladesh research team in active projects.
+- Recommendations
+- Completion Certificate

 ## Who this course is for
 - If you have no research experience but want to learn the necessary concepts in health research- then this is the right place for you to begin with.